VazkiiMods/Patchouli/web/docs/reference/book-json.md

 * **creative_tab** (String)

 The creative tab to display your book in.
-This defaults to Miscellaneous, but you can move it to any tab you wish.
+This defaults to Tools & Utilities, but you can move it to any tab you wish.
 Here are the names for the vanilla tabs:

 1. buildingBlocks